 Understanding and pursuing your legal claims for a defective hardwood floor installation

-Our law firm often represents homeowners and other building owners in Washington and Oregon whose recently installed hardwood floors or engineered wood floors do not live up to their expectations.
-Very often, these unsightly wood flooring problems are the result of installation errors.
-But given seasonal variations in humidity and temperature in most homes, the severity of the problem may be most apparent only at certain times of year.
+Our law firm, LvBC, often represents homeowners and other building owners in Washington whose recently installed hardwood floors or engineered wood floors do not live up to their expectations.
+Very often, these unsightly and sometimes even noisy wood flooring problems are the result of installation errors.
+But given seasonal variations in humidity and temperature, the severity of the problem may be most apparent only at certain times of year.
 For this reason, it is important that you consult with legal counsel, and counsel’s recommended flooring expert, to ensure that your floor and your claims are fully understood before you agree to, or pursue, a resolution with your flooring contractor and/or general contractor.

 Let’s look at a few of the more common conditions that can result from failure to properly prepare the subfloor or failure to properly install the flooring.